 How to construct a news story

-Thousands of possible stories disappear each day because they fail to make it through this first stage of the production process.
+Thousands of possible stories disappear each day because they fail to make it through this first stage of the production process, let's try to make sure that yours don't.

 If you decide that there is a story, you then need to think through which part or parts of it are of potential interest.